 For the remainder of May 1941, Oddie was rounding out his overall Observer’s course-work under the EATS syllabus requirement of some 8 months training, by attending No 7 Air Observers Course at 1 Air Navigation School, RAAF Parkes in western New South Wales.
 At 1 ANS, he passed out Dux of the 4 week Astro Navigation course.

 His achievement was recognised, in the custom of those days, with the award of a book.
 Graced with a magnificent hand-coloured and drawn bookplate, Cutlack’s Australian Flying Corps (Volume VIII of the Official History of Australia in the War of 1914-1918) was presented to NH Oddie by the Rotary Club of Parkes.
 I hardly need add that the book today lies safe in the collection of John and Barbara Oddie.

-L to R Keith Birdsey, Dennis Golder, Ken Sinclair (three of my pals) (Oddie family collection)
+L to R Keith Birdsey, Denys Golder, Ken Sinclair (three of my pals) (Oddie family collection)

-No. 1 AOS Cootamundra February 1941: Keith Birdsey 400523 subsequently served with 11 Squadron RAF in the Far East, only to be killed in a flying accident 5 April 1943.
-Dennis Golder 400531 survived the war, marching out a Flight Lieutenant 9 September 1946.
-This additional information by courtesy of David Vincent, who holds a dated copy of the print.
+At No. 1 AOS Cootamundra February 1941: Keith Birdsey 400523 subsequently served with 11 Squadron RAF in the Far East, only to be killed in a flying accident 5 April 1943.
+Denys Golder 400531 survived the war, marching out a Flight Lieutenant 9 September 1946 (this additional information by courtesy of David Vincent, who holds a dated copy of the print).

 Returned to the family at the end of the war, Neville Oddie’s personal effects included photographs from his service overseas but the collection did not extend to his time in Sumatra.